-If your in-laws, aunts or co-workers all know you are trying to conceive, they may all have their own special brands of "dos" and "don'ts" to freely bombard you with over the holiday season.
-Some of it loving, and some of it, well, unwelcome.
+If your in-laws, aunts, or co-workers all know you are trying to conceive, they may all have their own special brands of "dos" and "don'ts" to freely bombard you with over the holiday season.
+Some of it will be loving, and some of it is, well, unwelcome.
 Don't let the stream of advice overwhelm you.
 Consider limiting who you share your conception plans with, or, be ready to let some of the advice go in one ear and out the other.
 It's amazing what some well-meaning people feel the right to say to other people.
 Remember that conception is between you and your partner, or with your doctor.
 Graciously thank them for their concerns or encouragement, and move on.

 Focus on Family